-- 9.1 All staff, volunteers and governors will maintain an awareness of the position they hold with the School and the power of their position as perceived by pupils and their families.
+- 9.1 All staff, volunteers and governors/management committee members will maintain an awareness of the position they hold with the School and the power of their position as perceived by pupils and their families.
 All contact with pupils outside the school environment must be managed appropriately and be clearly communicated within school and to the parents/carers of the pupil.
 If there is a requirement to contact a pupil via telephone, parents/carers will be informed prior to contact being made with the pupil. - 9.2 All school staff will ensure that their personal telephone numbers and contact details are not known to or used by pupils.
-Should a pupil gain access to any such details the member of staff will inform the DSP or the Headteacher as a matter of urgency.
-Should any staff member, volunteer or governor become aware that outside of school time there is direct contact between adults within school and pupils that is not for school purposes, the Headteacher is to be informed immediately, this may result in the instigation of procedures in relation to allegations against a professional/person in a position of trust. - 9.3 Should members of staff have contact with pupils outside of school due to an employment or volunteering position they will report this contact to the Headteacher.
+Should a pupil gain access to any such details the member of staff will inform the DSP or the Headteacher/Setting Leader as a matter of urgency.
+Should any staff member, volunteer or governor become aware that outside of school time there is direct contact between adults within school and pupils that is not for school purposes, the DSP or Headteacher/Setting Leader is to be informed immediately, this may result in the instigation of procedures in relation to allegations against a practitioner/person in a position of trust. - 9.3 Should members of staff have contact with pupils outside of school due to an employment or volunteering position they will report this contact to the Headteacher/ Setting Leader.